tkernell/TellorDocs/integration/data-ids/README.md

 # Data feed IDs

-## The Tellor system is a way to push data on-chain.
-The **pieces of data that get pushed on-chain are specified off-chain in the submitter code.**
+The Tellor system allows users to request specific pieces of data, and reporters can then submit those values.
+Every piece of data within the Tellor system is associated with a specific identifier, known as the `queryId`.
+When a user requests data using `tipQuery` and when a reporter submits data using `submitValue`, they have to input both the `queryId` and `queryData`.
+The `queryData` tells reporters how to fulfill the data query, while also informing voters how to verify the data in a dispute.
+The `queryId` is defined as the keccak256 hash of the `queryData` field.

 {% hint style="info" %}
-Note that each Data ID corresponds to a specific data point.
-Example:  Data ID 4 is BTC/USD in a 24 Hour Time Weighted Average.
+Note: Tellor legacy queries have IDs 1 through 100.
+Their queryId's are NOT defined as the hash of queryData.
 {% endhint %}

-The Tellor mining system is set up to pull data to generate these values to submit on-chain once a correct nonce is mined.
-These specific APIs are just suggestions.
-The system is not guaranteed to work for everyone.
-It is up to the consensus of the Tellor token holders to determine what a correct value is.
-In our example, Data ID 4 is BTC/USD.
-If the APIs all go down, it is the responsibility of the miner to still submit a valid BTC/USD price.
-If they do not, they risk being disputed and slashed.